-The tenth handbook of the Conservation and Management Measures and Resolutions (CMM's) has been prepared by the WCPFC Secretariat considering the outcomes of the 20th regular annual session of the WCPFC which was held in Rarotonga Cook Islands Dec 4 to 8th 2023.
+The eleventh handbook of the Conservation and Management Measures and Resolutions (CMM's) has been prepared by the WCPFC Secretariat considering the outcomes of the 21st regular annual session of the WCPFC which was held in Suva, Fiji Nov 28th to Dec 3rd 2024.

 This electronic version of the booklet is dated annually; with the year indicated on the front of the booklet as an important identifier of the period of validity.
 Conservation and Management Measures (CMMs) are adopted at the annual Commission meeting which is typically in early December.
 CMMs usually become binding 60 days after they are adopted.
-This booklet dated 2023 contains all the valid CMMs from Feb 6th" 2024 until a given date in early February of the following year 2025.
+This booklet dated 2025 contains all the valid CMMs from Feb 1st, 2025, unless otherwise stated in the CMM.

-Not all CMMs specifically require observer data or information input and may have little relevance to observer duties.
-Therefore, not all current CMMs and Resolutions are included in this electronic handbook; CMM's provided are in the form as agreed by the Commission members and unfortunately may include a small number of typos and spelling errors contained in the text of the CMM's when adopted by members and therefore are unable to be amended after adoption.
+Not all Conservation and Management Measures (CMMs) specifically require observer data or information input, and some may have limited relevance to observer duties.
+Consequently, not all current CMMs and Resolutions are included in this electronic handbook.
+The CMMs provided in this handbook are presented in the form agreed upon by the Commission members.
+As a result, they may contain a small number of typos or spelling errors present at the time of adoption, which cannot be amended post-adoption.

-Observers in the WCPO are engaged by CCMs, or their representative agencies/providers to collect verified catch data and other scientific data and to monitor the implementation of CMMs by vessels and vessel operators.
-The data that observers collect is critical to the effective functioning of the Commission and observers are responsible for the accuracy and completeness of the data they collect.
-Observers are required to be independent and impartial and are reminded of their rights and responsibilities stated in the Observer, CMM 2018-05.
+Observers in the Western and Central Pacific Ocean (WCPO) are engaged by CCMs or their representative agencies/providers to collect verified catch data, other scientific data, and to monitor the implementation of Conservation and Management Measures (CMMs) by vessels and their operators.
+The data collected by observers is critical to the effective functioning of the Commission, and observers are held accountable for ensuring the accuracy and completeness of this data.
+Observers must maintain independence and impartiality in their duties and are reminded of their rights and responsibilities as outlined in the Observer CMM 2018-05 https://cmm.wcpfc.int/measure/cmm-2018-05

-The WCPFC Secretariat has provided some accompanying notes as a guide to assist Regional Observer Programmes (ROP) observers to have a better understanding of the CMMs that influence the data and information they collect as part of their duties.
-Observer notes in the booklet are in one of the five categories of similar types of CMMs.
-Tuna & Billfish - Species of Special Interest - Gear Requirements - Catch and Effort Reporting. - Monitoring Control and Surveillance.
+The WCPFC Secretariat has included accompanying notes in this booklet to guide Regional Observer Programmes (ROP) observers in better understanding the Conservation and Management Measures (CMMs) relevant to the data and information they collect during their duties.
+These observer notes are organized into three categories of similar CMM types:

+- Tuna, Billfish & Sharks

+- Species of Special Interest

+- Non-Species CMMs

-CMM's included in this booklet are relevant to observers and are listed in Bold Font in the "Complete List of Current CMMs and Resolutions of the WCPFC" (Page 13-14)
+The CMMs included in this booklet are specifically relevant to observers and are highlighted in bold font in the "Complete List of Current CMMs and Resolutions of the WCPFC" (Pages 24-25)